Bhasfe/nodejs_cognitive/README.md

 1) Create a Computer Vision Resource on Azure, get the subscription key and end point.

-2) Go to project directory and run the following command to install dependancies.
+2) Go to project directory and run the following command to install dependencies.

 ```
 npm install